 - Seasonings.
 Salt, pepper, and Italian seasoning are used.

 - Oil.
-Either olive or avocado oil will both work.
+Either avocado or olive oil will both work.

 - Parmesan.
 While optional, a sprinkle of grated Parmesan cheese at the end is highly suggested.